James H. Morrison: Civil rights

-Morrison was one of the few southern Democrats to support President John F. Kennedy’s proposed civil rights legislation.
-In 1965, he voted for the Voting Rights Act, which many believe cost him his seat.
+In 1956, Morrison was a signatory of the Southern Manifesto.
+He voted against the Civil Rights Acts of 1957, 1960, and 1964.
+However in 1965, he voted for the Voting Rights Act, which many believe cost him his seat.

 Defeat and later career

-In 1966, he was defeated in the Democratic primary election by Louisiana judge John R. Rarick, an ardent segregationist.
+In 1966, he was defeated in the Democratic primary election by Louisiana judge John R. Rarick.

 After leaving Congress, he returned to Hammond to take up his law practice.
 He became a prolific fundraiser and supporter of Southeastern Louisiana University, to which he had also steered federal contracts during his time in office.

 Death

 James Morrison died in Hammond on July 20, 2000, following a series of health problems, including two heart attacks and a stroke.
 His body is interred at Episcopal Church Cemetery in Hammond.

 He was survived by his wife of 60 years, Marjorie Abbey Morrison and their two sons, James Jr. and Benjamin.